 Story Courtesy of Ohio Wesleyan Sports Information Department

-Ohio Wesleyan junior guard Nate Axelrod (Dublin, OH/Coffman) has been voted to the Academic All-America® men's basketball teams, it was announced by the College Sports Information Directors of America (CoSIDA) on March 14th.
+Ohio Wesleyan senior guard Nate Axelrod (Dublin, OH/Coffman) has been voted to the 2017-18 Academic All-America® men's basketball teams, it was announced by the College Sports Information Directors of America (CoSIDA) on March 14th.

-Ohio Wesleyan finished the season with a 21-7 record.
-The Bishops won the NCAC championship for the third consecutive season and advanced to the championship game of the NCAC tournament.
+Ohio Wesleyan finished the season with a 19-9 record.
+The Bishops finished third in the NCAC championship race and advanced to the championship game of the NCAC tournament.

 The Academic All-America® teams are selected by members of the College Sports Information Directors of America.
 To be considered for the teams, one must maintain a cumulative grade point average of 3.30 or better and be a starter or important reserve.